Periodontics Oral Systemic Health

 Loose teeth – Also caused by bone loss or weakened periodontal fibers (fibers that support the tooth to the bone)

-Persistent bad breath – Caused by bacteria in the mouth
+Persistent bad breath – Caused by bacteria in the mouth due to poor oral hygiene and other factors

 Pustule (discharge) around the teeth and gums – A sign that an infection is present